Guides to shaping great products

 Natural persons may be associated with online identifiers […] such as internet protocol addresses, cookie identifiers or other identifiers […].
 This may leave traces which, in particular when combined with unique identifiers and other information received by the servers, may be used to create profiles of the natural persons and identify them.

-In 2020, you should either avoid using such cookies or find lawful ground for collecting and processing personal data:
+In simpler words, the cookies that allow you to identify users via their devices (advertising, analytics, and functional cookies) are subject to GDPR.
+In 2024, you should either avoid using such cookies or find lawful ground for collecting and processing personal data:

-• Legal obligations;
+• Legal obligations.

-• Legitimate interests (as long as they don’t violate individual rights);
+• Legitimate interests (as long as they don’t violate individual rights).

-• Requirements for a contract execution (i.e. gathering payment data from contractors)
+• Requirements for a contract execution (i.e. gathering payment data from contractors).

-• User consent.
+• Explicit user consent.

-Remember, you can’t block access to your website for the users who withheld consent.
+According to the GDPR best practices, you must allow visitors to easily withdraw their consent.
+Remember, you can’t block access for users who withhold consent.
 And after they log out, you’ll have to destroy their cookies and sessions.

 11. Avoid security questions that disclose personal information